YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-8-Birational-AdjunctionAndCanonicalBundleFormula.md

   - Birational geometry
 ---

-In this part of note we will introduce adjunction theory in Birational Geometry.
-Among the techniques in birational geometry, adjunction theory is one of the most powerful tools.
-It allows to relate the geometry, and in particular the singularities, of the ambient variety with the one of appropriate subvarieites.
-This note is organized as follows.
-The first part is about adjunction formula (with varies type of singularities).
-The second part is about the inversion of adjunction with different variants.
-The third part is about subadjunction formula (which is sometimes also called adjunction on the NKLT centers).
-The last part is about the canonial bundle formulas (which is sometimes also called adjunction on the fibration).
-A nice summary about it can be found in the paper [Anti-pluricanonical systems on Fano varieties, Chapter 3](https://annals.math.princeton.edu/2019/190-2/p01).
-Our note will base on this paper.
-And we try to give a more detailed introduction to the adjunction theory.
+The aim of this note is to introduce adjunction theory in birational geometry.
+Among the various techniques in birational geometry, adjunction theory is one of the most powerful tools.
+It allows us to relate the geometry—particularly the singularities—of the ambient variety to those of appropriate subvarieties.

+A useful summary can be found in [Anti-pluricanonical systems on Fano varieties, Chapter 3](https://annals.math.princeton.edu/2019/190-2/p01)).
+Our note is based on this paper, and we aim to provide a more detailed introduction to adjunction theory.

 For detailed information see my reading notes